organizedanvrchy/CodePath/TIP103/Week 1 - Big O | Recursion with Memoization/README.md

 # Recursion with Memoization
 ## Recursion
 This is when a function calls itself directly or indirectly for the purpose of breaking a component down into smaller components (to solve a problem).
-Recursion usually allows for simple and elegant code but can often be less efficient than iterative solutions, consume stack space, and perform redudant calculations.
-Recursive solutions are generally composed of __3__ key components:
+Recursion usually allows for simple and elegant code but can often be less efficient than iterative solutions, consume stack space, and perform redudant calculations.[^2] Recursive solutions are generally composed of __3__ key components:
 ### 1. Base Case
    - This is the condition that stops recursion when met.
 Must be included to prevent infinite recursion and stack overflow.
 ### 2. Recursive Case